 I am amazed at how much we needed to get, but also at how many items folks kindly offered us too.
 We needed to acquire all electrical items, and most furniture once more, but that meant we had the opportunity for a new style.

-I think the biggest thing I realised was that leaving Adelaide for so long meant that our structure of support has nearly gone and people we thought we could count on we couldn’t.
+I think the biggest thing I realized because we had been in and ou of Adelaide a few times was that our friendship structire was gone.
 And as a single Mum and son, we had to do most of the move in and set up all on our own.

 This really wore me out.
 Physically, mentally, and emotionally.